 - If a device does not have a web browser (such as a smart thermostat), you can use Method 2 instead.

-Open Settings > General > Click About > Look for the Wi-Fi Address.
+Then, open Settings > General > Click About > Look for the Wi-Fi Address.
 This is what they call the MAC Address.

-Open Settings > About Phone > Status > Look for the Wi-Fi MAC address.
+Then, open Settings > About Phone > Status > Look for the Wi-Fi MAC address.

 - Click the Apple icon on the top left.